digitalocean/k8s-staticroute-operator/README.md

 metadata:
   name: static-route-ifconfig.me
 spec:
+  destinations:
-  destination: "34.160.111.145"
+    - "34.160.111.145"
   gateway: "10.116.0.5"
 ```

 Explanations for the above configuration:

-- `spec.destination` - Destination host IP address (or subnet CIDR) to route through the gateway.
+- `spec.destinations` - A list of host IPs (or subnet CIDRs) to route through the gateway.
-- `spec.gateway` - Gateway IP address used for routing the host/subnet.
+- `spec.gateway` - Gateway IP address used for routing the host(s)/subnet(s).

 To test the setup, download a sample manifest from the [examples](examples) location: